 As the Chief Resilience Officer for the City and County of San Francisco, Brian Strong is responsible for the goals and initiatives in the Resilient SF strategy, a $35 billion 10-year Capital Plan, and its regular capital budget process.
 He created the City’s first multi-year capital plan in 2006 and has been instrumental in the development and passage of $3.5 billion in G.O. bonds to improve San Francisco's infrastructure.
 Brian has implemented a number of innovative resilience programs to protect San Francisco’s infrastructure including the creation of a Capital Planning Fund to support early project development, the Earthquake Safety and Emergency Response bond program; Sea Level Rise Guidelines; and building-by-building HAZUS seismic assessments.
 Under Brian received the 2011 Good Government Team Award from the Mayor’s Fiscal Advisory Committee and the San Francisco Planning and Urban Research Association.
 He currently serves as President of the Board for the San Francisco Community Investment Fund that distributes new market tax credits to promote economic development in disadvantaged communities.
 He lives in Alameda, CA with his wife and two sons.

-John Wentworth is a member of the Town Council of the Town of Mammoth Lakes, and currently serves as Mayor.
+John Wentworth is a member of the Town Council of the Town of Mammoth Lakes, and currently serves as City Council Member.
 He also serves on a number of local agency boards, including the Eastern Sierra Council of Governments (Chair - 2018/2019), the Mono County Local Transportation Commission (Chair - 2018/2019), and the Great Basin Unified Air Pollution Control District (Chair -2018/2018).
 John is Chairman and CEO of the Mammoth Lakes Trails and Public Access Foundation (MLTPA).
 MLTPA has worked closely with regional public land managers, including the Inyo National Forest on the update of its General Management Plan through the Eastern Sierra Recreation Collaborative, funded in part by the National Forest Foundation.
 MLTPA initiated an ambitious update of the Town of Mammoth Lakes Trail System Master Plan, spearheaded the adoption of two special tax measures in Mammoth Lakes securing local funding for trails, parks, recreation, mobility and arts and culture, and for his efforts on behalf of regional recreation and the Mammoth Lakes Trail System, John has been recognized by the Sierra Business Council and the Far West Ski Association.
 Prior to moving to Mammoth Lakes, John worked in the motion picture industry, where his credits include Co-Producer of “Twin Peaks: Fire Walk With Me” and “Mulholland Drive”.